 Eggplant has a unique flavor and it works really well as a gratin, when you add a crispy crumb topping and get it really crispy and golden brown.
-This eggplant gratin could be a side dish for chicken, fish, meat, or even a vegetarian entree served with bread or another starch on the side.
+This eggplant gratin, or eggplant au gratin, could be a side dish for chicken, fish, meat, or even a vegetarian entrée served with bread or another starch on the side.

 Eggplant, known as aubergine in some places, is easy to find, and you can do plenty with it such as making the classic dish moussaka, in which it is layered with ground meat, or you can batter it and deep-fry it for a crispy snack, or even take a look at the following eggplant gratin recipe and discover this brand new idea for eggplant.

 The first thing to do is cook your eggplant slices and this can be done on the stove or in the oven if you prefer.
 Maybe you have some leftover slices from a recent cookout and then you can expect a nice smoky flavor too!
 Cook it in batches and then you can proceed with the recipe.